kbmcconnell/kbmcconnell/README.md

-# Well, hello there!
+# Welcome

-I'm a passionate software engineer based out of Seattle, WA.
-I have a Bachelor of Science degree from Seattle University and two years of frontend and full stack development experience.
+I'm a dedicated cybersecurity professional based out of Seattle, WA.
+I have a B.S. in Computer Science, three years of experience in software development, and a year of experience in information security.

-I have a wide range of interests and hobbies which I could definitely talk your ear off about.
-In typical PNW fashion, I'm fond of hiking, backpacking, kayaking, and just being outside in general.
-I even did a 6 day hiking trip when I traveled to Scotland in September 2022.
-I absolutely cried.

-I also enjoy reading and writing - I used to be a music writer where I reviewed albums, interviewed musicians, and did concert reviews.
-I'm cited in Wikipedia over 30 times.
-In my free time I write fiction and poetry.
-My favorite genres to read and write are sci-fi and fantasy.
-Ursula K Le Guin is my all-time favorite author and I highly recommend everyone check her out.

-As you may have guessed by now, I am a massive nerd with a modest comic book collection and a weird amount of astronomy knowledge.
-Feel free to ask me about it!
+In my free time I practice pentesting skills on Hack The Box and OverTheWire.

-# In Progress Projects
+# Education

-I'm currently working on updating an old college project called SpacePlace - it's a space-focused social place that allows users to find upcoming astronomical events in their area.
-I will update with a url once it's been deployed.

-I will be re-writing and sharing various data structures I've worked on in C++.
-Like Linked Lists, Hash Tables, and so on.
+- Bachelor of Science in Computer Science
+- CompTIA Security+ SY0-601 certificate
+- (in progress) CompTIA CySA+ certificate

+# Information Security Experience

+## Frameworks

+- NIST SP 800-171
+- CMMC 2.0

+## Tools

+- Kali Linux OS
+- bash commands
+- Nmap, netcat, Burp Suite, and more

-# Languages and Frameworks
+# Programming Languages and Frameworks

-**Languages:**
+## Languages
-Javascript, Typescript, C++, Python, SQL, NoSQL
+Javascript, Typescript, C++, Python, SQL

-**Frameworks:**
+## Frameworks
 React, Angular, Bootstrap

-**Misc:**
+## Misc
 Redux, GraphQL, NodeJS, Redis

 # Contacting Me

-If you're interested in reaching out to me for work or a project or just to say hi, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/kriston-mcconnell/) until I have my portfolio website up.
+If you're interested in reaching out to me for work or a project or just to say hi, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/kriston-mcconnell/).

 <!--